• Home

 Treatment Algorithms on Board Exams

-July 23, 2018 by Jack Krasuski Leave a Comment Categories: All Posts, Crack the Exam Question Code Tags: beat the boards, board exam tips, jack krasuski, psychiatry board tips, treatment algorithms, treatment algorithms on board exam
+July 23, 2018 by Jack Krasuski MD Leave a Comment Categories: All Posts, Crack the Exam Question Code Tags: beat the boards, board exam tips, jack krasuski, psychiatry board tips, treatment algorithms, treatment algorithms on board exam

 Medical board exams primarily test clinical knowledge.
 As such, questions that assess your knowledge of treatment interventions are common.
 There are three aspects of treatment that can be tested: